Who are we?

 Will there be employment services if one does not get training here?

 Yes.
 We will help find jobs per individual skills, work history, and experience.
+We have a full staffing service to vet candidates, get them hired accordingly and provide HR and Payroll services for employers.

 What kind of jobs do you offer?